 Hood Hinges: Summer 2023

 I accidentally rear ended someone lightly earlier this year, and it caused the hood of my prius to shift back, leaving a big gap between the bumper and the hood and misalignment on the sides.
 So, after consulting Dublin Collision Repair by my house, we decided to replace the hood hinges to help the hood sit more flush.
 I went in and they did the left side, and I copied them on the right side.
-After he took the cover piece on top, he took of the 2 top 12 mm bolts, then the two bottles ones, then the one 10 mm bolt in the back.
+After he took the cover piece on top, he took off the 2 top 12 mm bolts, then the two bottom ones, then the one 10 mm bolt in the back.
 He pulled out the old one and then replaced it and reinserted the bolts.
 Then I did the same, using the power tool they had, and different head attachements to get into the nooks before I swapped out the right side one.
 It was pretty straightforward since the bolts were self adjusting and didn’t have to loosened and retightened so the hood sat straight.
 There was also no ground like in the video I had seen, just a wiper fluid cord that was easily reattached.

 The pictures are: The gap between the hood and the bumper before, the misalignment in the hood before, the new hinge, the new hinge installed, the gap after, and the misalignment after.